Your success is our job.

 Resume and cover letter templates and assistance, interview practice, and other career preparation are available through Student Success.
 Altogether, this is your first impression for a prospective employer, so make it a great one.
-Call 402.486.2540 or email email@example.com to start this process!
+Email email@example.com to start this process!

-The Nursing Career and Graduate School Fair is hosted by the Division of Nursing each spring.
+The Nursing Career and Graduate School Fair is hosted by the Nursing Program each spring.
 Employers and graduate schools offer nursing students information on part-time and full-time employment, and graduate programs in healthcare.
 Learn more at ucollege.edu/career-fair.

 Continue your education.

-Instead of starting a career right away, graduate school might be the next step for you.
+Instead of (along with) starting a career after graduation, graduate school might be the next step for you.

 Here are some questions to consider as you decide if graduate school is the right choice for you and when to attend:

 - What are your career goals?
-Is a master’s required, recommended, or optional?
+Is additional education required, recommended, or optional?